 The use of force is sometimes legitimate, if I am protecting my home from a thief or intruder.

+The force must always be minimal.
+If darkness prevents me from seeing the intruder, I may need to strike him to protect my family.
 That is legitimate.
 However, during the day the use of force must be reduced.
 I should be able to get some friends to assist me in apprehending the intruder, so I will have no need to strike him.

 My friends and neighbours have a moral obligation to assist me in defending my house, because this can reduce the intensity of force that is needed.
 However, I cannot force them to assist me.

 This verse does not authorise Christians to use guns.
 Guns increase the likelihood of someone being killed, whereas a Christian is required to minimise the likelihood of serious harm.
 A mans defence of his households should be done with less dangerous weapons.

 We can conclude from these points that a Christian is justified in defending their household from attack.
 A Christian is justified in protecting their family from attack.
 If a man sees his wife or children being attacked by someone evil, he should act immediately to protect them from evil.
 He should only use sufficient force to set them free.

 If several people are engaged in the attack, one man on his own may not be able to do much.
 Bullies usually ensure that they have sufficient support to dominate those whom they attack.
 Calling on the assistance of friends and neighbours is wise, because it reduces the intensity of force required to end the evil.
 Bullies usually run away, when they are faced by overwhelming numbers.